 For those interested in wine from grapes we have all the equipment you would find in a small winery: Stainless destemmer, pneumatic press, transfer pumps, and plate style filter system.
 Wines are aged in American and French Oak barrels for period of 12, 15 or 18 months.

 The Beer side uses only malt, hops, yeast and water (no chemicals or preservatives).
-Two row malted barley from Saskatchewan and Southern Alberta are primarily used and are supplemented with import English malts for specialy beers.
+Two row malted barley from Saskatchewan and Southern Alberta are primarily used and are supplemented with import English malts for specialty beers.
 Hops come primarily from Yakima Valley Washington and are supplemented with import hops from New Zealand.
 Two yeast cultures are used.
 1056 Ale yeast from Wyeast in Oregon is used for pale ale, red ale and Stouts.
 925 Specialty lager yeast from white labs is used for all lagers.
 Our water source is from Norris Creek via the Abbotsford water supply.

 The brewery boasts a full four vessel micro-brew system.
-After grinding grains are augered into a steam fired mash vessel.
+After grinding, the grain is augered into a steam fired mash vessel.
 Once fully converted, the mash is transferred to a lauter tun for sparging and then to a steam fired brew kettle for boiling.
 At the conclusion of brewing the wort is pumped through a screen filter, heat exchanger and oxygenator before being placed into individual fermentors.
 The beer will remain in these containers at a controlled 66F until fermentation is complete after which it will be conditioned at 33F prior to filtration, carbonation and packaging.

 Clearbrook Brewing operates under provincial U-brew license 201726 and as such we are compliant with the British Columbia Liquor Control Act.